jbecker7326/credit-prediction/README.md

 ## Local deployment of the app

-Navigate to the root of the repository and open the pipenv virtual environment by running the following command in your command line:
+To follow this deployment, you will first need to have python and pipenv installed.
+After doing so, navigate to the root of the repository and open the pipenv virtual environment by running the following command in your command line:
 ```sh
 pipenv shell
 ```